PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

     This will install the current unstable development version of the PlanktoScope software distribution.
 This version is likely to be broken in various ways.

-Instead of installing the latest beta, stable, or development version, you can also install a specific tagged release or pre-release of the PlanktoScope software.
-For example, to install the v2023.9.0-beta.1 prerelease of the PlanktoScope software, you would run the following command:
+Instead of installing the latest version on the "stable", "beta", or "edge" release channel, you can also install a specific tagged release or pre-release of the PlanktoScope software.
+For example, to install the *v2024.0.0-alpha.1* pre-release of the PlanktoScope software, you would run the following command:

 ```
 wget -O - https://install.planktoscope.community/distro.sh \
-  | sh -s -- -t tag -v v2023.9.0-beta.1 -H planktoscopehat
+  | sh -s -- -t tag -v v2024.0.0-alpha.1 -H planktoscopehat
 ```

-Note that you can also choose to install the PlanktoScope software from some other repository on GitHub instead of github.com/PlanktoScope/PlanktoScope, by using the `-r` command-line option; for more information, you can get usage instructions by running the following command:
+You can also choose to install the PlanktoScope software from some other repository on GitHub instead of [github.com/PlanktoScope/PlanktoScope](https://github.com/PlanktoScope/PlanktoScope), by using the `-r` command-line option; for more information, you can get usage instructions by running the following command:

 ```
 wget -O - https://install.planktoscope.community/distro.sh \